Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Conclusion

-We also showed -- for a special case -- how on-the-fly algorithms inspired by \cite{BP:NFA,bggp:sound-up-to-complete-abstract,h:proving-up-to,h:mise-oeuvre-preuves-bisim} for a single (greatest) fixpoint equation can be adapted to the case of general lattices.
-For the general case of arbitrary fixpoint equation systems a generalisation along the lines of \cite{ss:practical-modcheck-games} is possible, but we omitted it due to lack of space.
+We showed -- for a special case -- how local algorithms inspired by \cite{BP:NFA,bggp:sound-up-to-complete-abstract,h:proving-up-to,h:mise-oeuvre-preuves-bisim} for a single (greatest) fixpoint equation can be adapted to the case of general lattices.
+For the general case of arbitrary fixpoint equation systems a considerably more complex generalisation along the lines of \cite{ss:practical-modcheck-games} is possible, but omitted due to lack of space.

-\todoRi{RC: For its theoretical importance, I feel that the discussion in the conclusions that ``several on-the-fly algorithms can be seen as specific cases of the algorithm presented here'' (above) should be anticipated and developed with more detail as well as bibliographic references, which are currently missing.}

-The use of assumptions as stopping conditions in the algorithm is reminiscent of parameterized coinduction, where the basic idea is to parameterize the fixpoint over the accumulated knowledge of the ``proof so far''~\cite{sm:precongruences-param-coinduction,HNDV:PPCP}.
-This allows to introduce extra assumptions into coinductive proofs.
-As spelled out in \cite{Pou:CAWU} parameterized coinduction is closely related to the companion and hence to up-to techniques.
+The use of assumptions as stopping conditions in the algorithm is reminiscent of parameterized coinduction \cite{sm:precongruences-param-coinduction,HNDV:PPCP}, closely related to up-to-techniques, as spelled out in \cite{Pou:CAWU}.

-As applications beyond bisimulation checking, the area where up-to techniques have originated \cite{Mil:CC}, we have considered fixpoint equation systems over the reals \cite{MS:MS} and abstraction in $\mu$-calculus model-checking, based on simulations \cite{lgsbb:property-preserving-abstractions}.
-The latter technique has been extended to modal respectively mixed transition systems that feature both may and must transitions \cite{s:relations-abstraction-refinement,dgg:ai-reactive,lt:modal-process-logic}, which allow to both preserve and reflect the validity of a formula.

-\todoRi{RD: Your conclusion states that your main aim was to introduce heuristics for model-checking, yet this point seems to be mentioned only at the very end of the paper.
-Could up-to techniques lead to new complexity results for parity games?}

-\emph{Future work:} There are some interesting questions that can be derived from our work.
-First, the notion of progress measures that has been studied in \cite{BKMP:FPCL} can be adapted to the game for arbitrary complete (rather than just continuous) lattices, introduced in this paper.
-A first natural question to ask is whether the on-the-fly algorithm arises as an instance of the single equation algorithm instantiated with the progress measure fixpoint equation.
+The notion of progress measures that has been studied in \cite{BKMP:FPCL} can be adapted to the game for arbitrary complete (rather than just continuous) lattices, introduced in this paper.
+A natural question is whether the local algorithm arises as an instance of the single equation algorithm instantiated with the progress measure fixpoint equation.

-With respect to the applications, we will investigate whether our case study on abstractions respectively simulations for $\mu$-calculus model-checking can also be generalised to modal transition systems \cite{lt:modal-process-logic,glls:abstraction-full-mu-calculus}.